Opinion | Biden’s ‘gaffe’ is the truth: Oil is history

 “The Republicans are intentionally ignoring that fact because they want fossil fuel supporters to think it’s the Democrats that are against them, not just impersonal ‘market forces,’ ” said University of Illinois economist Don Fullerton.

-Indeed, despite Trump’s efforts to prop up coal, coal-fired electricity generation has declined faster under this president than it did in the previous four years under supposedly overregulating Barack Obama.
+Indeed, despite Trump’s efforts to prop up coal, coal-fired electricity generation has declined faster under this president than it did in the previous four years under supposedly overregulating President Barack Obama.

 As much improvement as there’s been in batteries, storage technology still needs further advances before a complete transition to renewables becomes viable.
 In the meantime, we’re probably stuck with natural gas as a stopgap measure.
 Natural gas has also become much, much cheaper over the past decade, also thanks to technological change (i.e., fracking).
 And while natural gas still contributes to climate change, with sufficient oversight, it’s much less polluting than the energy sources it has largely replaced.